Finnventor/AS7331/README.md

 Feedback as always is welcome.

 Note: Use with care.
-The library has been tested with a calibrated UVA source ([data](<./calibration/readme.md>)).
-Note the sensor responsivity curve is not flat, but for sun-like light you can probably expect to get within 15% of the real value.
+The library has been tested with a calibrated UVA source ([data](<./calibration/readme.md>)), but the sensor responsivity curve is not flat.
+For sun-like light, you can probably expect to get within 15% of the real value.

 Datasheet used: v4-00, 2023-Mar-24.